 As part of this project, they have worked closely with venues in the District to join the accredited Licensing SAVI scheme.

-Kate Bailey, Colmore BID Board Director and lead of the Safe and Sound Working Group said: “I’m absolutely delighted that The Square Peg, Primitivo Bar and Eatery and Fazenda have all been awarded a 5-star National Police Safety Award from the Licensing Security and Vulnerability Initiative scheme.
+Kate Bailey, Colmore BID Board Director and lead of the Safe and Sound Working Group said: “I’m absolutely delighted that The Square Peg, Primitivo Bar and Eatery, Fazenda, Purecraft Bar & Kitchen and The Old Joint Stock have all been awarded a 5-star National Police Safety Award from the Licensing Security and Vulnerability Initiative scheme.
 It’s testament to their commitment to provide a welcoming, safe, and enjoyable venue experience for their customers across Colmore Business District.”

 The Square Peg, a Wetherspoons pub situated on Corporation Street, was the first to achieve the award through the work of Colmore BID.
 Natalie Lannas, Duty Manager, said: “It’s nice to be recognised for such a privileged award and we are proud to be a part of this new scheme.
 It’s great news for the pub to be the first one within Colmore Business District to be awarded 5 stars.”

 A further 5-star venue, Primitivo Bar and Eatery is a bar and restaurant located on Barwick Street.
 Manager Prit Sagoo said: “At Primitivo, we pride ourselves on always delivering an enjoyable and safe visiting experience for our customers.
 We are so pleased that our continual efforts to maintain high levels of security and safety are acknowledged in our 5-star rating.”